Canon T5i vs Kodak AZ901

 It is notable that the T5i has a hotshoe, while the AZ901 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The AZ901 is a recent model that features in the current product line-up of Kodak.
-In contrast, the T5i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T5i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5i Manual (free pdf) or the online Kodak AZ901 Manual.
+Further information on the features and operation of the T5i and AZ901 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Kodak AZ901 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T5i or the Kodak AZ901 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS Rebel T5i:

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.